KevinRapa/Lethe/README.md

 The entire game is written in Java.
 Salamaa is a personal project of mine that began before I could even code in Java, and I have been working on it as my experience with Java has developed.
-The game currently employs a GUI, and is nearly complete.
+The game is nearly complete.

 The game employs a save feature using serialization, a Swing GUI, sound, heavy regex usage, and a bit of multithreading, particularly in the Laboratory